hgwood/blog/upgrading-junit/upgrading-junit.md

 }
 ```

-Well that's an epic fail.
-Turns out it accidentally works with JUnit 4.3 on a version 5 JRE, which consistently runs test methods in the order they are written in.
+This means `test2` was waiting for `test1` to do its thing before starting.
+Turns out this accidentally works with JUnit 4.3 on a version 5 JRE, which consistently runs test methods in the order they are written in.
 This is not true of JUnit 4.11, in which `test2` is run (always?) before `test1`, effectively blocking indefinitely.

 The lesson is clear and already well-known of course: never depend on the test execution order.
 Tests must be independent, and here's a practical consequence of breaking the rule.